-If you make a new claim for ESA after 3 April 2017 and are placed in the Work Related Activity group you will not receive an additional component on top of your assessment rate as the work related activity component is being abolished for new claimants.
+Prior to 3 April 2017 if you were placed in the Work Related Activity group you would be awarded an additional component worth £29.05 a week.
+Since this date there is no additional component on top of the assessment rate as the work related activity component was abolished for new claimants.

 This change doesn't affect:

-If after the Work Capability Assessment you are placed in the Support group you will be awarded an additional component worth £36.55 a week.
+If after the Work Capability Assessment you are placed in the Support group you will be awarded an additional component worth £38.55 a week.

 If you live in Norhern ireland more details are available on the NI Direct website.

 When you claim Employment and Support Allowance you can pay for bills and debt directly from your benefit.
 This is called a Third Party Deduction, to find out more about this see Third Party Deductions.